-The long-term goal for stormwater management will be to capture and treat the increase in the 2-year/24-hour storm runoff volume associated with the future improvements, as well reduce the impervious area within the overall Institutional Master Plan boundary by 0.5% (approximately 10,000 SF).
+The long-term goal for stormwater management will be to capture and treat the required stormwater runoff volume associated with the future improvements, as well reduce the impervious area within the overall Institutional Master Plan boundary by 0.5% (approximately 10,000 SF).
 Although the campus is fully built-out and located within an entirely urban area, there are opportunities to meet the goal for impervious area reduction.
-The plan for meeting this goal will be the addition of a park in the northwestern portion of the campus, as well as the addition of pervious area in what is currently an impervious parking lot along Forbes Avenue.
+The plan for meeting this goal will be the addition of a park in the northwestern portion of the campus, the demolition of Saint Ann Hall and converting the area to green space, as well as the addition of pervious area in what is currently an impervious parking lot along Forbes Avenue.
 With these additions of pervious area as part of future development, the goal for reducing the overall impervious area on campus by 0.5% is realistic and achievable.